Maserati Barchetta

 The Maserati Barchetta is a mid-engine racing car, like the 350 and 450S, that was designed by Carlo Gaino of Synthesis Design, an Italian design house.

-The Barchetta was designed and developed for the one-make racing series Grantrofeo Barchetta which was held 1992 and 1993 throughout Italy and Europe.
+The Barchetta was designed and developed for the one-make racing series Grantrofeo Barchetta which was held in 1992 and 1993 throughout Italy and Europe.
 It featured sixteen races in total, most of them in Italy.
 The Barchetta had a backbone chassis made of aluminium which was unusual for a Maserati automobile for a time considering that the cars offered by Maserati had a steel unibody construction.
 It had a Formula 1 suspension geometry and body panels made of carbon fibre which resulted in a total weight of 775 kg.
 The Barchetta was one of the last Maserati models built under De Tomaso ownership.